ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ### Syncing output data

-As [discussed above](#running-an-access-om-configuration) the _laboratory_ directory is typically in a directory on ephemeral `/scratch` storage where [files are regularly deleted once they have been unaccessed for a period of time](https://opus.nci.org.au/pages/viewpage.action?pageId=156434436).
+As [discussed above](#running-an-access-om2-configuration) the _laboratory_ directory is typically in a directory on ephemeral `/scratch` storage where [files are regularly deleted once they have been unaccessed for a period of time](https://opus.nci.org.au/pages/viewpage.action?pageId=156434436).
 For this reason climate model outputs need to be moved to a location with longer term storage.
 On _gadi_ this is typically under a project code on `/g/data`.

-_payu_ has in-built support to sync outputs, restarts and a copy of the _control_ directory git history to another location.
-To do this modify this section of the `config.yaml`, change `enable` to `True`, and set `path` to a location on `/g/data`.
+`payu` has in-built support to sync outputs, restarts and a copy of the _control_ directory git history to another location.
+To do this modify this section of the `config.yaml` shown below: change `enable` to `True`, and set `path` to a location on `/g/data`.

 ```yaml
 # Sync options for automatically copying data from ephemeral scratch space to